 The details in this section are for UK/EU students.
 If you're from outside the EU, including Islands students (from the Channel Islands and the Isle of Man), you should check International fees and costs for details.

 For UK/EU students starting their first undergraduate degree, it is intended that the 2017-18 tuition fee will be £9,250 for all courses.
 This is subject to government approval.
 For UK students, It is anticipated that tuition fees will then increase for continuing students by an inflationary rate in subsequent years; however this is also subject to government approval.
-EU students admitted in 2017-18 will throughout their course pay the same fees as UK students, provided this continues to be permitted by UK law.
+EU students admitted in 2017-18 will throughout their course pay the same fees as UK students.
 Further advice will be published in due course.

 'Living costs' cover whatever you need to pay for, excluding tuition fees, while you're at university.
 We’ve estimated that students should allow approximately £8,500 per year for living costs in Cambridge (though this will vary depending on your lifestyle).